Blue-Cardigan/smt-message-collector/src/app/api/assistant/instructions.md

       Do not make any claims without a direct link to the source.
       Do not include a summary.
       Aim to find at least 1 relevant story for the region.
-      In the rare case that all of the results are irrelevant, your response should be '###[region name]\nNo relevant results found.'.
+      In the rare case that there are no relevant results for the region, your response should be '###[region name]\nNo relevant results found.'.
       `,